wzarek/bomberman/README.md

     <b>Bonus block</b> - <i>breakable</i> - After you break it there is a 40% chance that it's <i>empty</i>, 30% chance for <i>speed boost</i> and also 30% chance for <i>cooldown reduction</i>.
   </p>
 </div>

+#### Bonuses

+We can't tell you much about bonuses yet.
+For now all you need to know that one of them is increasing your speed by 0.5 and the other one decreasing your bomb cooldown by 0.5s.